 Concept Stage

-If your program or project is a potential fit, you will be invited to submit a brief concept paper, along with a line-item budget, via our online application system.
-The concept stage introduces GTF staff to your idea so they can consider whether to invite a proposal.
+If your program or project is a potential fit, you will be invited to submit a brief concept paper via our online application system.
+The concept paper introduces GTF staff to your idea so they can consider whether to invite a proposal.
+Your concept paper will be reviewed by foundation staff, and a proposal may or may not be invited pending the outcome of this stage

 Proposal Stage